olets/hometown-prompt/README.md

 ## Acknowledgments

-Splash card font is [Nickainley](https://www.fontfabric.com/fonts/nickainley/) by Seniors Studio.

-Hometown Prompt is built out of [Git Prompt Kit components](https://github.com/olets/git-prompt-kit#acknowledgments).

-The human-readable license summary is based on https://creativecommons.org/licenses/by-nc-sa/4.0.
+- The human-readable license summary is based on https://creativecommons.org/licenses/by-nc-sa/4.0.
 The ethics point was added.